Randomized Endovein Graft Prospective - REGROUP

 - Leg wound infection: 1.4% with endoscopic vein graft harvest vs. 3.1% with open vein graft harvest (p = NS)

 Among male patients undergoing CABG with ≥1 saphenous vein bypass graft, major adverse cardiac events were similar between endoscopic vein graft and open vein graft harvest.
+There was no difference in major adverse cardiac events with long-term follow-up.
 Endoscopic vein graft harvest was associated with marginally fewer leg infections; therefore, this harvest technique may be considered preferential.

 Zenati MA, Bhatt DL, Bakaeen FG, et al., on behalf of the REGROUP Trial Investigators.
 Randomized Trial of Endoscopic or Open Vein-Graft Harvesting for Coronary-Artery Bypass.
 N Engl J Med 2019;380:132-41.